wizhut/kyori/README.md

 * **Jaro-Winkler**: This method is particularly effective for short strings such as names.
 It calculates a similarity score based on the number and order of common characters, giving higher scores to strings that match from the beginning.
 * **Kyori**: A similarity method that is token sensitive and focus of the similarity of a term to a specific text.
 It is ideal to rank results for autocomplete interfaces.

-Except, *kyori*, *hamming* and *levensthein* all the other methods are wrapper on the [talisman library](https://yomguithereal.github.io/talisman/) ↗.
+Except, *kyori*, *hamming*. *Jaro-Winkler* and *levensthein* all the other methods are wrapper on the [talisman library](https://yomguithereal.github.io/talisman/) ↗.
 For these early versions, this library will be used as a dependency, but since it has not been updated for 3-4 years, it will be replaced in future versions.

 ## Usage